 - Restart the computer.
 This will also restart the license manager service and often resolves the issue.

-- Verify the license server's name is specified in the Sentinel Admin Control Center, per the "Installing on the Client Machine" section of "How to configure the keyserver and clients for OpticStudio network licenses".
+- Verify the license server's name is specified in the Sentinel Admin Control Center, see "Configuring Zemax applications to access a Zemax network license".

 - If you cannot get to the Sentinel Admin Control Center web page linked at the top of Zemax License Manager (or the "Troubleshoot" page in May 2019+ releases), then the licensing runtime is not working.
 The fastest way to resolve this is to open C:\program Files\zemax opticstudio\opticstudio_prerequisites.exe which will reinstall all licensing and other components needed to run Zemax software.
 There are also more license runtime repair options in "How to Troubleshoot softkey license issues".

 If none of the above resolve your issue, the server may be down or there may be another issue.
 Check with any coworkers than also use the Zemax network license and see if they can use it or not.
 You may want to ask the License Administrator of the license as listed in your Zemax account profile page to check on the license server or help further.

 If Opticstudio cannot find a valid license, it will first bring you to the License Manager to try and help you find a working license.
 If you do not choose a valid license, you will get a "Cannot find Zemax key" error.
 This section helps you identify the cause of this issue when using a network license.
 This section assumes you have the Zemax License Manager open and on the "View License" or "License Information" page,